When you call a company for customer support — especially technical support — it pays to be prepared.

-If you are having trouble with a device, try going to the manufacturers website and then to the troubleshooting/support section.
-You may be able to solve the problem and save yourself some time.
-Or try searching for the problem using a search engine like Google or Bing.
-Other users may have had the same problem and you may be able to find an answer online.
+If you are having trouble with a device, try going to the manufacturer’s website and then to the troubleshooting/support section.
+You may be able to solve the problem yourself and save some time.
+Or try searching for the problem using a search engine such as Google or Microsoft Bing.
+Other users may have had the same problem, and you may be able to find an answer online.

-Check you warranty status before placing the phone call.
+Check your warranty status before placing the phone call.
 You can often find the warranty information on the product itself or in the documentation that came with the product.
 You can also go to the manufacturer’s website.
-They frequently have a section that allows you to enter the serial number of the product to look up the warranty information.
+The sites frequently have a section that allows you to enter the serial number of the product to look up warranty information.

-Set aside at least a half hour for the phone call to customer service.
-The call may take more or less time but normally it is not a quick chat.
+Set aside at least a half-hour for a phone call to customer service.
+The call may take more or less time, but normally it is not a quick chat.

 If you are calling technical support for a product, have the serial number, product number and the make and model number ready.
-If you have the receipt for the product, have that ready as well.
-The receipt should show the date purchased, where the item was purchased and how much you paid for the product.
+Try to have your receipt ready as well.
+The receipt should show the date of purchase, where the item was purchased and how much you paid for it.

 If you are calling for technical support for a computer or other electronic device, be sure you have the product in front of you.
-When you call for support, the technician will most likely walk you through troubleshooting steps over the phone, so you will need to have access to the device.
+When you call for support, the technician will most likely walk you through troubleshooting steps, so you will need to have access to the device.

 If the device you are calling about is a computer and you are receiving an error message, note the complete error message.
-If you can take steps to reproduce the error tell the technician how you are doing that.
+Try to take steps to reproduce the error so you can relay that information to the technician.
 Know what operating system and what version of the operating system you are using.
 If you are calling about a specific program, know the name and version number of the program.
-Tell them when the problem started and what troubleshooting steps you may have already taken.
+You should be able to explain problem started and what troubleshooting steps you may have already taken.

 - The date and time you placed the call